 We have revenue concentrations with certain large customers.
-Many of these customers are not subject to long term contracts with us and are able to reduce advertising spend at any time and for any reason.
+Many of these customers are not subject to long term contracts with us or have contracts with near term expiration dates, and are able to reduce or cease advertising spend at any time and for any reason.
 In some cases, we engage with advertisers through advertising agencies, who act on behalf of the advertisers.
 Advertising agencies may place insertion orders with us for particular advertising campaigns for a set period of time and are not obligated to commit beyond the campaign governed by a particular insertion order and may also cancel the campaign prior to completion.
 Advertising agencies also have relationships with many different providers, each of whom may be running portions of the advertising campaign.
 A significant reduction in advertising spending or budgets by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing customers, would have a material adverse effect on our future operating results.

 We anticipate that these variables will fluctuate in the future, affecting our ability to grow and our financial results.
-In particular, it is difficult to project phone call usage, the number of phone calls or other actions performed by users of our services which will be delivered to our advertisers, and how much advertisers will spend with us, and the amount they are willing to pay for our services.
-It is even more difficult to anticipate the average revenue per phone call or other performance-based action.
+In particular, it is difficult to project phone call usage, the number of phone calls or other actions performed by users of our product and services which will be delivered to our advertisers, and how much advertisers will spend with us and the amount they are willing to pay for our products and services.
+It is even more difficult to anticipate the average revenue per phone call or other performance-based actions.
 It is also difficult to anticipate the impact of worldwide and domestic economic conditions on advertising budgets.

 In addition, we believe we will experience seasonality.
 Our quarterly results have fluctuated in the past and may fluctuate in the future due to seasonal fluctuations in levels of mobile and Internet usage and seasonal purchasing cycles of many advertisers.
 Our experience has shown that during the spring and summer months, mobile and Internet usage is lower than during other times of the year and during the latter part of the fourth quarter of the calendar year we generally experience lower call volume and reduced demand for calls from our call advertising customers.
 The extent to which usage and call volume may decrease during these off-peak periods is difficult to predict.
 Prolonged or severe decreases in usage and call volume during these periods may adversely affect our growth rate and results and in turn the market price of our securities.
 In the first quarter of the calendar year, this trend generally reverses with increased mobile and Internet usage and often new budgets at the beginning of the year for many of our customers with fiscal years ending December 31.
 The seasonal purchasing cycles of some customers in certain industries may also be higher in the first half versus the latter half of the calendar year.
-Additionally, the current business environment has generally resulted in advertisers and reseller partners reducing advertising and marketing services budgets or changing such budgets throughout the year, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.
+Additionally, the current business environment and our industry has generally both resulted in, and we may continue to see, many advertisers and reseller partners reducing advertising and marketing services budgets or changing such budgets throughout the year, which we expect will impact our quarterly results of operations in addition to the typical seasonality seen in our industry.